EnigmaCurry/d.rymcg.tech/README.md

 whoami $
 ```

-Inside the sub-shell, the `PS1` BASH prompt has been set so that it
+Inside the sub-shell, the `PS1` Bash prompt has been set so that it
 will remind you of your current locked instance:
 `(context=d.rymcg.tech project=whoami instance=foo)`.
 You have access
 to all of the same `make` targets as before, but now they will apply